metagraph-dev/mlir-graphblas/docs/dialect/graphblas_dialect_tutorials/graphblas_lower/index.rst

 GraphBLAS Lowering Pass
 =======================

-These tutorials and examples wil cover how to use the GraphBLAS dialect's ``--graphblas-lower`` pass by using the :ref:`engine` to lower several ops from the GraphBLAS dialect.
+These tutorials and examples will cover how to use the GraphBLAS dialect's ``--graphblas-lower`` pass by using the :ref:`engine` to lower several ops from the GraphBLAS dialect.

 The content of the tutorials are somewhat sequentially dependent as some later tutorials assume completion of previous tutorials.